MBrancoLab/Deniz_2019_AML/README.md

 To analyse DHS patterns at individual elements from the selected TE families, a matrix of DHS-TE overlaps was made using the get_overlaps.R script.
 The element_level_analysis.R script takes these overlaps and, amongst other plots, checks for an association with the mutational profiles of the samples (Supplementary Figure 2).
 The plot_genotypes.R function is used to represent the mutational profiles as in Supplementary Figure 2A.

+## Expression

+*1. Generate expression table*

+A table of FPKM values for selected Blueprint samples was generated using the make_expression_table.R script.
+This downloads the relevant files from Blueprint, merges them, and adds annotation for the nearest LTR (from selected families).

+*2. Plot expression depending on DHS status*

+The LTR_nearest_expression.R script merges the expression table above with DHS overlap info, and then generates the plots displayed in Figures 1D and 1E of the paper.